 Contact your dentist if the sensitivity does not subside within two to four weeks or if your tooth is extremely sensitive.
-He or she may recommend you use a desensitizing toothpaste, may apply a desensitizing agent to the tooth, or possibly suggest a root canal procedure.
+They may recommend you use a desensitizing toothpaste, may apply a desensitizing agent to the tooth, or possibly suggest a root canal procedure.

 Pain Around Fillings:

 There are several explanations for pain around fillings, each resulting from a different cause.

 - Pain when you bite or touch you teeth together.
 This type of pain occurs when you bite down.
 The pain is noticed soon after the anesthesia wears off and continues over time.
 In this case, the filling may be interfering with your bite.
 You will need to return to your dentist and have the filling reshaped.
 If the pain still continues, it may indicate a further problem that requires additional treatment such as root canal therapy.